ABOUT PSYCHOLOGIST, EMILY BURTON

 Therapies

-Emily’s therapeutic approach is grounded in neuroscience, cognitive-behavioural theories (CBT and CBT-E for Eating Disorders), dialectical behaviour therapy (DBT), schema therapy, acceptance and mindfulness-based sciences (ACT), and positive psychology.
-Emily also adopts narrative and interpersonal therapy (IPT) and the Gottman Method of Relationship Therapy.
+Emily’s therapeutic approach is grounded in neuroscience, evidence-based therapy including Cognitive-Behavioural Theories (CBT and CBT-E for Eating Disorders), Dialectical Behaviour Therapy (DBT), Schema Therapy, Acceptance and Commitment Therapy (ACT), Mindfulness-Based Sciences, and Positive Psychology.
+Emily also adopts Narrative and Interpersonal Therapy (IPT) and the Gottman Method of Relationship Therapy to support relationship difficulties.

 Personal Interests

-Emily also has a special interest in collaborating and supporting other fellow psychologists.
-Emily enjoys having coffee (usually with an almond croissant) with other professionals holding similar interests.
-Emily prides herself and her private practice on building holistic support for her clients.
-As a result of this natural interest and drive, Positive Wellbeing Psychology has grown organically and blossomed into a warm and professional private practice well-known for providing integrated wrap-around support for clients.
+Emily has a special interest in collaborating with fellow psychologists and enjoys the continuous journey to learn and upskill.
+She prides herself and her private practice on building holistic support for her clients.
+As a result of this natural interest and drive, Positive Wellbeing Psychology has grown organically and blossomed into a warm and professional private practice, well-known for providing integrated wrap-around support for clients.

 Personal Strengths and Passions

 Emily was introduced to new cultures and countries from a young age.
-This often meant that she missed weeks 1-2 of the school term.
-Emily soon discovered her inner travel bug was an important part of her life – it needed to thrive.
-Emily resided in Singapore for five-plus years as a result of this passion.
-Emily has many fond memories of her time there, along with first-hand experience of stressful life transitions and adjustment challenges relating to starting new.
-Emily’s life experiences have enabled her to find grounds to relate and connect to her clients, creating a more collaborative journey for her clients and helping improve their well-being and life satisfaction in general.
+This often meant she missed weeks 1-2 of the school term.
+Emily soon discovered her inner travel bug was an important part of her life—it needed to thrive.
+She resided in Singapore for five-plus years as a result of this passion.
+Emily has many fond memories of her time there, along with first-hand experience of stressful life transitions and adjustment challenges related to starting anew.
+Her life experiences have enabled her to find common ground with her clients, creating a more collaborative journey and helping improve their well-being and life satisfaction.

-Emily is passionate about minimising the obstacles that hinder Australians from accessing high-quality psychological support.
+Emily is passionate about minimizing the obstacles that hinder Australians from accessing high-quality psychological support.
 Driven by her personal values of warmth, genuine care, and integrity, Emily is committed to promoting a welcoming and nurturing environment for all individuals seeking support at Positive Wellbeing Psychology.
-Emily’s heartfelt dedication to fostering positive well-being resonates in her approach, ensuring that every client receives the utmost care and support throughout their journey towards improved mental health.
+Her heartfelt dedication to fostering positive well-being resonates in her approach, ensuring that every client receives the utmost care and support throughout their journey toward improved mental health.

-Emily Burton feels privileged to work with clients to facilitate positive change at Positive Wellbeing Psychology, delivering online psychology at our Melbourne psychology clinic.
+Emily Burton feels privileged to work with clients to facilitate positive change at Positive Wellbeing Psychology, delivering online psychology via telehealth and in-clinic therapy from our Armadale psychology practice in Melbourne.

 Make An Appointment